welbornprod/apttool/README.md

 packages that match (or don't match when --reverse  is used).
 There are options to search names only, or omit the descriptions when printing results.
-The cache is searched while it is being loaded.
-This helps to cut down on the time, by iterating over the packages only once instead of loading first, and searching second.

 Results are shown as they are found, so even if searching the packages is taking too long you will normally see some results right away.
 You can always `Ctrl + C` if you already found what you were looking for.